Aadith-tech/strapi-daily-work-log/Docker.md

 ---

-## 🎯 The Problem Docker Solves
+## The Problem Docker Solves

 ### The "It Works on My Machine" Problem

 Before Docker, developers faced a common nightmare:

 ```
-Developer: "The app works perfectly on my laptop!"
+Developer: "The app works perfectly on my laptop"
-Operations: "Well, it's crashing on the server..."
+Operations: "it's crashing on the server
 ```

 ### Key Problems Docker Addresses: